- Bachelor programmes are often referred to undergraduate programmes. They generally require three years of full-time study.

 Higher education in the Netherlands is divided into two groups: research-oriented universities and vocational universities or colleges of applied sciences.
 Research-based universities focus on independent thinking, whereas vocational institutes will get you ready for a specific career.
 Both offer Bachelor and Master programmes, but only research universities offer doctoral degree programmes.
 Here are some of the major ones:

 Globally renowned university, UvA is the largest university in the Netherlands.
 It has six Nobel laureates, including Tobias Asser (1911), who won the Nobel Peace Prize for his role as legal arbiter, among its alumni.
+It currently offers more than 100 study programmes in English.

 “The UvA is the highest ranked Dutch university in the subject areas Social Sciences and Physical Sciences.”